SciML/Integrals.jl/docs/src/solvers/IntegralSolvers.md

   - `CubaDivonne`: Divonne from Cuba.jl.
 Requires `using IntegralsCuba`.
 Works only for `>1`-dimensional integrations.
   - `CubaCuhre`: Cuhre from Cuba.jl.
 Requires `using IntegralsCuba`.
 Works only for `>1`-dimensional integrations.
   - `GaussLegendre`: Uses Gauss-Legendre quadrature with nodes and weights from FastGaussQuadrature.jl.
+  - `QuadratureFunction`: Accepts a user-defined function that returns nodes and weights.

 ```@docs
 QuadGKJL
 HCubatureJL
 VEGAS
 GaussLegendre
+QuadratureFunction
 ```